Sunset Hill Road Bridge Project in Greenough

 As a Greenough resident and teacher of the small schoolhouse on Sunset Hill Road, I am in favor of doing whatever needs to be done to make the bridge more safe.
 My only concern would be that while it is closed for the replacement, that it may limit the school's ability to evacuate if an emergency arose in which I need to take my students to safety.
 It would limit the school to having only one emergency exitway until the bridge was completed.
 While our main exit way of getting to highway 200 is almost always open, a few years ago it was shut down for almost a half of a day due to a hazardous material spillage on the highway near our most convenient and ideal exit.
 Just a thought of concern.

-mthusker14 about 1 year ago
+mthusker14 over 1 year ago

 Page last updated: 15 Jul 2024, 03:52 PM